amirrahmani76/Amazon/README.md

 3) ```yarn run dev```

-## Setup Local Environment and Firebase Congig with Amazon
+## Setup Local Environment and Firebase Config with Amazon

 You need to setup a few keys for this project to be setup correctly otherwise you won't see any products or ... .